-Recent revolution scholarship has theorized the relationship between civil society, revolution movements, and violence as an emergent process where multiple actors interplay, mutate, and change their position, composition, and objectives over time.
-Goldstone (1998) argued that social movements and revolutions originate in similar mobilization processes but evolve differently, depending on the broader social environment configuring the relationship between civil society and other social and political actors, and on the way the state and these groups behave following initial contention.
-Hence, in this literature the behaviour of “actual existing social movements” (Evans 2008, 285) is seen as shaped by processes and mechanisms that differ quite starkly from the moderate discursive and associational activities mentioned in the initial section.
-The central one is radicalization, a process usually initiated by state repression that drives the increasingly escalation of conflict due to the adoption of violent stances by contenders (Della Porta 2018).
+Recent revolution scholarship has theorized the relationship between civil society, revolution movements, and violence as an emergent process wherein multiple actors interplay, mutate, and change their positions, composition, and objectives over time.
+Goldstone (1998) argued that social movements and revolutions originate in similar mobilization processes but evolve differently, depending on the broader social environment configuring the relationship between civil society and other social and political actors, as well as on the way the state and these groups behave following their initial contentions.
+Hence, in this literature the behavior of “actual existing social movements” (Evans 2008, 285) is seen as shaped by processes and mechanisms that differ quite starkly from the moderate discursive and associational activities mentioned in the first section of this chapter.
+The central behavior is radicalization, a process usually initiated by state repression that drives the increasing escalation of conflict due to the adoption of violent stances by contenders (Della Porta 2018).
 Authors have identified a number of factors contributing to violent escalation.
-One the more general side, the level of access to institutionalized politics and the level and type of state repression, including timing and targeting, are frequently mentioned as key contextual variables (Hafez and Wiktorowicz 2004).
-Lawrence and Chenoweth (2010) point to other contextual factors such as state weakness, elite manipulation, and the presence of marked ethno-national differences, arguing that sudden power shifts at domestic or international levels, such as changes in leadership or institutional guarantees, generate incentives for the adoption of aggressive strategies by competing social movements and elite groups—as happened within many African nations following the withdrawal of European powers, or in multi-ethnic countries like Yugoslavia following the death of Tito (Schmidt 2013).
-As noted by Foley and Edwards (1996, 48), the “paradox of civil society” is that for social actors to behave democratically (and peacefully), they require a democratic state, and a strong and responsive one: in other political environments, alternative civil society behaviors may materialize where “even Putnam’s choral societies and bowling leagues—even nuns and bishops—may become ‘subversive.’ ”
+On the more general side, the level of access to institutionalized politics and the level and type of state repression, including timing and targeting, are frequently mentioned as key contextual variables (Hafez and Wiktorowicz 2004).
+Lawrence and Chenoweth (2010) point to other contextual factors such as state weakness, elite manipulation, and the presence of marked ethnonational differences, arguing that sudden power shifts at domestic or international levels, such as changes in leadership or institutional guarantees, generate incentives for the adoption of aggressive strategies by competing social movements and elite groups—as happened within many African nations following the withdrawal of European powers and in multiethnic states like Yugoslavia following the death of Tito (Schmidt 2013).
+As noted by Foley and Edwards (1996, 48), the “paradox of civil society” is that for social actors to behave democratically (and peacefully), they require a democratic state, and a strong and responsive one; in other political environments, alternative civil society behaviors may materialize in which “even Putnam’s choral societies and bowling leagues—even nuns and bishops—may become ‘subversive.’ ”

-As radicalization advances, other escalation mechanisms can kick in, such as polarization, opportunity/threat spirals, and intra-movement competition—that result in the distancing of contending positions, the sidelining of moderates within revolutionary coalitions, and organizational competition within social movements milieus and families, seeking to outbid each other for resources and support (Bosi, Demetriou, and Malthaner 2014; Della Porta 2018).
-In this context, activists find it easier to generate injustice frames that legitimize violence, contributing to just war and arm-race logics where “each side escalates its violent contention as a defensive measure while viewing opponent actions as offensive and provocative, thereby reinforcing perceptions about the need for continued violence” (Hafez and Wiktorowicz 2004, 71).
-This also increases the chances of further tensions within civil society, and the eventual emergence of radicalized counter-movements, as it happened in places such as Northern Ireland between Unionist and Loyalists groups, in Colombia between the FARC and the paramilitaries, and among the different sectarian militias in civil conflicts in countries like Lebanon, Iraq, and Syria (Della Porta 2008).
+As radicalization advances, other escalation mechanisms can kick in, such as polarization, opportunity/threat spirals, and intramovement competition, which result in the distancing of contending positions, the sidelining of moderates within revolutionary coalitions, and organizational competition within social movement milieus and families, seeking to outbid each other for resources and support (Bosi, Demetriou, and Malthaner 2014; Della Porta 2018).
+In this context, activists find it easier to generate injustice frames that legitimize violence, contributing to just war and arms-race logics wherein “each side escalates its violent contention as a defensive measure while viewing opponent actions as offensive and provocative, thereby reinforcing perceptions about the need for continued violence” (Hafez and Wiktorowicz 2004, 71).
+This also increases the chances of further tensions within civil society and the eventual emergence of radicalized countermovements, as happened for example in Northern Ireland between Unionist and Loyalists groups; in Colombia between the FARC and the paramilitaries; and among the different sectarian militias in civil conflicts in countries like Lebanon, Iraq, and Syria (Della Porta 2008).